These 24 Republicans were already vulnerable—and now they just voted to repeal Obamacare

 Rodney Davis (Ill.)
 Trump 49.7–Clinton 44.2

 Of course, this is a rudimentary way to look at it the vote's political impact.
-The new law will hit some districts harder than others, and some districts are trending more Democratic or Republican.
+The bill would hit some districts harder than others, and some districts are trending more Democratic or Republican.
 (Here's one district-by-district estimate of how the repeal would affect different districts.)

 Thursday's vote will likely play a central role in the 2018 campaign, much as the Affordable Care Act did in 2010.
 Democrats can take solace in one number from FiveThirtyEight's Nate Silver: Democrats who voted for the Affordable Care Act in early 2010 lost between 10 and 15 points off their expected vote share that November.
 But Thursday's vote took place more than a year and a half before the midterms.
 And it was only a few months ago that Democrats believed the nomination of someone who bragged on tape about committing sexual assault would hand them the Senate.